-The student will learn how to develop a curriculum framework appropriate to the course content, instructional methodologies and techniques; how to establish learning environments, theories of classroom management; how to develop and evaluate subject matter; how to create a teaching plan; how to develop a teaching style and philosophy; and how to evaluate student learning.
+The student will learn how to develop a curriculum framework appropriate to the course content, instructional methodologies and techniques; how to establish learning environments, theories of classroom management; how to develop and evaluate subject matter; how to 2022-20223 Cataloa www.mchs.edu create a teaching plan; how to develop a teaching style and philosophy; and how to evaluate student learning.
 Mode of delivery: face-to-face.
 3 lecture hours.